sophher/cv/README.md

 **Graduation Diploma** in Electronics with a specialization in Technical Informatics<br>
 [Higher Technical Education Institute](https://www.htl-steyr.ac.at/) - Steyr, Austria _(2005 - 2010)_

-- Diploma with "Guter Erfolg"
+- Diploma passed with merit (Guter Erfolg)